Pilot and Feasibility Award Program

 The Stanford Diabetes Research Center is committed to providing support for original research related to diabetes in all disciplines.
 Our goal is to support, enhance and foster new ideas that will improve how we understand, diagnose, treat and care for diabetes and its complications.
 The P&F program is a DRC hallmark designed to meet this goal.

 The submitted proposals were from multiple disciplines representing a wide range of biology and clinical medicine.
-These included proposals from investigators in the Departments of Medicine, Pediatrics, Psychiatry and Behavioral Sciences, Surgery, Obstetrics and Gynecology, Radiology, Ophthalmology, Pathology, Anesthesiology, the Cardiovascular Institute, Genetics, Bioengineering, Microbiology and Immunology, Chemical Systems Biology and Molecular & Cellular Physiology.
-A total of ten proposals were selected for funding from this year's P&F competition, six with funds from the DRC and four by DRC arrangements with CVI Seed Program.
+These included proposals from investigators in the Departments of Medicine, Pediatrics, Surgery, Anesthesiology Perioperative and Pain Medicine, Radiology, Electrical Engineering, Mechanical Engineering, Material Science and Engineering, Neurology and Neurological Sciences, Microbiology and Immunology.
+A total of eight proposals were selected for funding from this year's P&F competition.
 We anticipate another P&F competition in the autumn of 2018; please watch for the Request for Applications.

 Thank you to all for your submissions, and congratulations again to this year's awardees.